fossil-org/mavrosq/README.md

 - function - NEW.
 Defines a function.
 Python equivalent: `def`
 - global - imported from python.
 Finds a global variable and places it in the local scope.
 - if - imported from python.
 Run a block of code if a condition is met.
 - import - imported from python.
 Import a **python** module or package.
-It is not compatible with Mavro modules and packages.
+It is not compatible with Mavro² modules and packages.
 - in - imported from python.
 Checks if an iterable object contains a value.
 - is - imported from python.
 Compare the IDs of two objects.
 - lambda - imported from python.
 Create an anonymous function.